America Movil prioritizing peso-denominated debt, CFO says

 Sept 6 (Reuters) - Mexican telecommunications giant America Movil is looking to increase the percentage of its debt held in pesos, Chief Financial Officer Carlos Garcia Moreno said on Wednesday.

-Speaking at an event with Mexican stock exchange BIVA in New York, Garcia Moreno said the company was looking to prioritize peso-denominated debt over any other currency.
+Speaking at an event with Mexican stock exchange BIVA in New York, Garcia Moreno said the company was looking to prioritize peso-denominated bonds over any other currency.

+The company announced earlier this year the launch of a 130-billion peso ($7.43 billion) debt program over the next five years.
+The global peso-denominated notes will be issued simultaneously in Mexico and the U.S., Garcia Moreno said.

+"We're looking basically at the five- to 10-year spectrum," the executive said of the planned maturities for the bonds, adding that notes with maturities of more than five years would be sustainable bonds.

 ((Kylie.Madry@thomsonreuters.com;))